Alberto Rosende

-Alberto Carlos Rosende (born February 14, 1993) is an American actor and singer, known for his role as Simon Lewis in the Freeform supernatural drama Shadowhunters from 2016 to 2019.
-In 2019, he began starring as Firefighter Candidate Blake Gallo in the NBC drama Chicago Fire.
+Alberto Carlos Rosende III is an American actor and singer, known for his role as Simon Lewis in the Freeform supernatural drama Shadowhunters from 2016 to 2019.
+From 2019 to 2024, he starred as Firefighter Blake Gallo in the NBC drama Chicago Fire.

 Early life and education

-Rosende was born and raised in South Florida, to Martha Cristina Ferrucho and Alberto Carlos Rosende.
-His father is a major-general in the U.S. Army Reserve and was named Commanding General of the 63rd Readiness Division located in Mountain View, California, in October 2019.
+Rosende was born to Martha Cristina Ferrucho and Alberto Carlos Rosende, a major-general in the U.S. Army Reserve.
 He has a younger brother, Diego, who works in the film production industry.
 He is of Colombian and Cuban descent.
-Rosende attended Fort Lauderdale Children's Theater, where he appeared in a number of productions, including starring as Link Larkin in Hairspray.
-He attended St. Thomas Aquinas High School in Fort Lauderdale, where he was a member of STA Players, as Danny Zuko in Grease, Emile De Becque in South Pacific, and Dr. Lyman Sanderson in Harvey.
+Rosende attended Fort Lauderdale Children's Theater, where he appeared in a number of productions, which included starring as Link Larkin in Hairspray.
+He attended St. Thomas Aquinas High School in Fort Lauderdale, where he was a member of the STA Players.
+While there, Rosende performed as Danny Zuko in Grease, Emile De Becque in South Pacific, and Dr. Lyman Sanderson in Harvey.
 In April 2013, Rosende was diagnosed with testicular cancer.
 In 2015, Rosende graduated from New York University's Tisch School of the Arts with a Bachelor of Fine Arts.